pymeasure/leco-protocol/control_protocol.md

 5. Message content: The optional payload, which can be 0 or more frames.

-(directory)=
 #### Directory

-Each Coordinator shall have a list of the Components (including other Coordinators) connected to it.
+Each Coordinator shall have a list of the Components connected to it.
 This is its _local Directory_.

+They shall also keep a list of the addresses of all Coordinators, they are connected to.

-The _global Directory_ is the combination of the Directories of all Coordinators in a Network.
+Additionally, they shall maintain a _global Directory_, which is a Coordinator's copy of the union of the local Directories of all Coordinators in a Network.

 ### Conversation protocol